Conveyancing Solicitors in Sheffield

 - Agreeing a completion date with the buyer’s solicitor.

-- Producing a completion statement showing the amount you will be paid on completion after all necessary deductions including repayment of your mortgage, agents fees and taxes.
+- Producing a completion statement showing the final amount you will receive after all the necessary deductions have been made (e.g. the mortgage, agents fees and taxes).

 - On completion, repay the mortgage, other costs and taxes.